dallas-hall/learning-containers-and-orchestration/kubernetes/applications-developer/notes.md

 ![Deploy strategy](deployment-strategy.png)

-each time a Deployment is run, a Rollout is triggered. a version (i.e. revision) of the Rollout is kept, which can be used later to Rollback to
+* Each time a Deployment is run, a **Rollout** is triggered.
+A version (i.e. **Revision**) of the Rollout is kept, which can be used later to rollback to.
-2 types of Deployment strategies
+* There are 2 types of Deployment strategies
   * Recreate strategy = delete all at once and create all at once, this means there will be an outage
   * Rolling Update = delete old Pods and replace with new Pods 1 by 1, this means no outage.
+DEFAULT
-DEFAULT updates to version numbers are applied in the Deployment YAML file, by specifying the image tag version. or do it from the command line, but doesn't update the YAML file a new ReplicaSet is created when upgrades are performed.
-Pods from the original ReplicaSet are destroyed and Pods in the new RepliceSet are created you can undo a Deployment and rollback to a previous Rollout version.
+* Updates to version numbers are applied in the Deployment YAML file, by specifying the image tag version.
+  * If you do it from the command line, the running Deployment is updated but this doesn't update the YAML file.
+* A new ReplicaSet is created when upgrades are performed.
+Pods from the original ReplicaSet are destroyed and Pods in the new RepliceSet are created
+* A **Rollback** is when you undo a Deployment and go back to a previous Rollout version.

 ![Upgrades](upgrades.png)